algebuckina/portfolio/_posts/2023-03-23-swgemu-mod-manager.md

   min_height: "38vh"
   heading_style: "font-size: 4.25em; font-weight: bold; text-decoration: underline"
   subheading_style: "color: gold"
-tags: [algebuckina design, design, code, MTG]
+tags: [algebuckina-design, design, code, MTG]
 ---
 I’ve been a community manager and content creator at [Mod the Galaxy](mtg) for many years now, and throughout my time there, I’ve always needed to tell people how to install mods, and a mod manager would fix this.
 So naturally I chose to write one myself.
 I hadn’t written software since year 9 in high school, so it took some time to get back into it, but I was able to get a WinForms project started and the UI done in a few afternoons, taking the colours from the in-game UI, and making my own custom buttons based on it too.
 I started working on button functionality and got stuck on trying to load and change information in the game files so the project sat on the back burner for about a year.